zekesonxx/hopw/README.md

 This will probably become a GitHub Pages or ReadTheDocs or something at some point.

 ## Legal
-Unless specified otherwise in the text, all contents licensed under CC-BY-SA 3.0.
+Unless specified otherwise in the text, all contents licensed under CC-BY 4.0.